 ON THIS PAGE: You will find information about the number of women who are diagnosed with ovarian, fallopian tube, and peritoneal cancer each year.
 You will also read general information about surviving these diseases.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-It is estimated that 13,980 deaths from these diseases will occur this year.
+It is estimated that 13,940 deaths from these diseases will occur this year.
 Combined, cancer of the ovaries, fallopian tubes, and peritoneum are the fifth most common cause of cancer-related death in women in the United States.
-However, the death rate declined by 2% each year from 2007 to 2016.
+The death rate declined by more than 2% each year from 2008 to 2017.

-However, the rate varies widely depending on age and race/ethnicity of the woman, as well as the stage, cell type, and grade of the cancer.
-The 5-year survival rate for women younger than 65 is 60%, compared with 30% for those 65 and older.
-The survival rates for black women of the same ages are lower.
-Black women younger than 65 have a 51% survival rate, while those 65 and older have a 22% survival rate.
+However, the rate varies widely depending on the woman’s age, as well as the stage, cell type, and grade of the cancer.
+The 5-year survival rate for women younger than 65 is 60%, compared with 31% for those 65 and older.

 It is important to remember that statistics on the survival rates for women with ovarian, fallopian tube, and peritoneal cancer are an estimate.
 The estimate comes from annual data based on the number of women with these cancers in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by ovarian, fallopian tube, and peritoneal cancer.
 Use the menu to choose a different section to read in this guide.